valdongo/Predicting-Customer-purchase/README.md

 # Predicting-Customer-purchase
-#The goal to help predict if a customer wil buy a bike or not given customer information,
+#The goal to help predict if a customer wil buy a product or not given customer information,
-#This could help company Adventure works target their marketing and improve their returns.
+#This could help company target their marketing and improve their returns.